dhis2/dhis2-docs/src/sysadmin/audit.md

 audit.logger = on
 ```

-To collect audit data into the database, add the following to your `dhis.conf` file (default up until version 2.38):
+To store audit data into the database, add the following to your `dhis.conf` file (default up until version 2.38):
 ```properties
 audit.database = on
 audit.logger = off